-There are schools all over the world where you can study audio engineering.
+If you dream of becoming a Motown Record Producer, there are schools all over the world where you can study music and audio engineering.
 Audio engineering schools like MI, therefore, have to do something to make sure they stand out from the crowd.
 They mainly do this by offering comprehensive practical and theoretical experiences, while also focusing on specific elements of music, such as loops, grooves, and beats.

 The field of audio engineering is incredibly wide, which is why many schools now focus on specific fields.
 Common specializations include: